Professor Wai-Hong Tham received her PhD from Princeton University. She is a Lab Head and co-Chair of the Biologics Initiative at WEHI.

 2020 International Award, Biochemical Society, UK

-2018 Elizabeth Blackburn Biomedical Fellowship, NHMRC
+2022 and 2018 Elizabeth Blackburn Biomedical Fellowship, NHMRC

 2018 Burnet Prize